scottsweb/ham/readme.md

 ### VPN / WireGuard

 It took some time to get WireGuard running rootless but the `docker-compose.yaml` file in the `vpn` folder is now working.
-I spent [a great deal of time experimenting](https://github.com/containers/podman/issues/15120) with this and I cannot exactly remember all the steps I took.
+[I spent a great deal of time experimenting with this](https://github.com/containers/podman/issues/15120) and I cannot exactly remember all the steps I took.
 I think the main thing you will need to do is enable the kernel module for WireGuard if it's not already enabled... and a few others for ip managment:

 ```
 # see which modules are loaded
 lsmod

-# enable required modules
+# enable required kernel modules
 sudo touch /etc/modules-load.d/wireguard.conf
 ```